tonich-sh/pjpersist/src/pjpersist/README.txt

   ...     def __str__(self):
   ...         return '%s (%s) in %s' %(self.city, self.zip, self.country)

-In order to accomplish collection sharing, you simply create another class that has the same ``_p_mongo_collection`` string as another (sub-classing will ensure that).
+In order to accomplish table sharing, you simply create another class that has the same ``_p_pj_table`` string as another (sub-classing will ensure that).

 So let's give Stephan two extended addresses now.